karpatkey/kpk-token/README.md

 ### Supply

-The total initial supply of 1 million karpatkey token is minted to the token owner.
+The total initial supply of 1 million karpatkey token is minted to the token contract owner.
 These tokens then can be further by the token owner (e.g. according to [GIP-2X]()).
-The token contract does not support any inflation or minting logic.
-It is also not possible to burn the token.
-Therefore the total supply is fixed at 1 million karpatkey tokens.

 ### ERC20 token recovery

-To recover ERC20 tokens that have been sent to the token contract it is possible to use [`rescueToken` of the `TokenRescuer` contract](../contracts/TokenRescuer.sol) to transfer tokens to another address.
+To recover ERC20 tokens that have been sent to the token contract it is possible to use the `rescueToken` method to transfer tokens to another address.